 This Baked Strawberry French Toast Casserole is incredibly delicious and a breeze to throw together!
 Made with fresh strawberries, buttery brioche and finished with a crumbly walnut streusel, this french toast is perfect for entertaining and easy enough for Sunday brunch with the family!
 Plus, a super quick and easy homemade strawberry syrup recipe!

-This post was originally published in February 2016.
+Update: This post was originally published in February 2016.
 I’ve updated the post below to include more information about baked strawberry french toast.
 Plus, I’ve included a recipe video to show you how easy these strawberry breakfast casserole is to make!

 This Baked French Toast is the breakfast of champions and it is the perfect way to enjoy summer fresh berries!!